Are the Winter Blues Setting in? You’re Not Alone

 ENERGIZE WITH COFFEE

 The Lansing coffee scene is growing like crazy, and as its residents, we are lucky to reap the perfectly-roasted-bean benefits.
-Local favorites like Blue Owl, Fosters, and Strange Matter pour a delicious cup, and also provide a cozy place to sit and sip in.
+Local favorites like Blue Owl, Foster Coffee, and Strange Matter pour a delicious cup, and also provide a cozy place to sit and sip in.

 Can’t get out of the house but still want a delicious local cup?
 Craft and Mason ships their freshest roast to your house weekly.

 Serotonin, the “feel-good “neurotransmitter in the brain, is made after you eat carbohydrates.
 This may explain why we crave them more in the winter when we aren’t feeling as great.

 It also may be why our northern-climate area is full of delicious options, with way too many to list!
 (Be sure to enjoy these with moderation though – too many carbs is also a reason for seasonal weight-gain.)
 If you need a place to get started, try Mitten Raised Bakery, Sweeti-licous, and Chapelure.